verxion/RaspberryPi/Pi5-ethernet-and-power-over-usbc.md

 9. Using an iOS app like "Blink" (or truly ANY SSH app), ssh into your pi5 using your previously (step 4) wifi and username/password settings.

-Note #1 - For the uninitiated, you can use the hostname you set up in step 4 above postpended with ".local".
-So if the hostname you configured was "pi5", you would type "ssh username@pi5.local" (where username is whatever you provided in step #4 above) in "Blink" to connect...
+Note #1 - For the uninitiated, you can use the hostname you set up in step 4 above postpended with `.local`.
+So if the hostname you configured was `pi5`, you would type `ssh username@pi5.local` (where username is whatever you provided in step #4 above) in `Blink` to connect...

 Note #2 - Your initial connection will need you to trust the host key.
 So beware that this is a one time aspect of this connection...

-10. Type "sudo bash" so that you can have elevated privileges for the remaining steps in this guide
+10. Type `sudo bash` so that you can have elevated privileges for the remaining steps in this guide

-Note - Alternatively you can pre-pend "sudo " to the front of all the commands in this guide
+Note - Alternatively you can pre-pend `sudo ` to the front of all the commands in this guide

-11. Edit (this guide assumes you are familiar with either vi or nano) the file /boot/firmware/cmdline.txt and add the following just AFTER "rootwait":
+11. Edit (this guide assumes you are familiar with either vi or nano) the file `/boot/firmware/cmdline.txt` and add the following just AFTER "rootwait":

 ```
 modules-load=dwc2,g_ether
 ```

-12. Edit (again, pick either vi or nano) the file /boot/firmware/config.txt and confirm it has an UNCOMMENTED line near the end that is "otg_mode=1".
-Then add below the line "[all]" (it HAS to be after the "[all]" line for it to work properly) the following:
+12. Edit (again, pick either vi or nano) the file `/boot/firmware/config.txt` and confirm it has an UNCOMMENTED line near the end that is `otg_mode=1`.
+Then add below the line `[all]` (it HAS to be after the `[all]` line for it to work properly) the following:

 ```
 dtoverlay=dwc2